Thinking About Health: There’s more to good health than health care

-About one-third of Americans spend a lot of time dealing with insurance paperwork and fighting with their carriers about claims.
+About one-third of Americans spend a lot of time dealing with insurance paper work and fighting with their carriers over claims.
 In countries like Germany, the Netherlands and Switzerland, which have competitive insurance markets, far fewer citizens spend less time on insurance hassles.
 For instance, only 17 percent of Germans complain about insurance matters.
-Americans and Canadians report longer waits for primary care when they are sick.
+Both Americans and Canadians report longer waits for primary care when they are sick.

 Given those stats, it’s hardly surprising that 75 percent of Americans said the system needs fundamental changes or should be rebuilt.
 If and when the Affordable Care Act is successfully implemented, some of these problems are likely to get worse because the system still will not have fundamentally changed, and some patients will shoulder higher out-of-pocket costs.

-As patients, consumers of health care or just ordinary Americans, we need to think about our health care system more broadly and ask, What are we getting for all the money we spend?
-And if we decide to keep the title of the world’s biggest health care spender, exactly what are we getting for all that money?
+As patients, consumers of health care, or just ordinary Americans, we need to think about our health care system more broadly and ask what are we getting for all the money we spend.
+And if we decide to keep the title of the world’s biggest health care spender, exactly what are getting for all that money?

 The Rural Health News Service is funded by a grant from The Commonwealth Fund and distributed through the Nebraska Press Association Foundation, the Colorado Press Association and the South Dakota Newspaper Association.